tari/83pa28d/content/lesson/week1/day03/index.md

     0", and each bit to the left is given a number one greater.
-  * The leftmost and rightmost bits are given special names: the leftmost bit is called the high-order bit or the most-significant bit (since it controls the highest power of two of the number, it makes the most significant contrubution to the value).
-The rightmost bit is called the low-order bit or the least-significant bit.
+  * The leftmost and rightmost bits are given special names: the leftmost bit is called the high-order bit or the most-significant bit (since it controls the highest power of two of the number, it makes the most significant contrubution to the value) or shortened as the "MSb".
+The rightmost bit is called the low-order bit or the least-significant bit ("LSb").
   * We can apply these points to nibbles in a byte, bytes in a word or dword, etc. So for example the rightmost byte in a 64-bit quantity would be termed the least-significant byte.

 ### Hexadecimal